Health on the Ground: Uncovering Innovations that Save Lives

 - Preference will be given to solutions that have grown beyond the conceptual stage.

 - Entries may be submitted in English, Spanish, Portuguese, or French.

-Five innovators will each receive individually-tailored support packages from the GE Foundation.
+Up to five innovators will each receive individually-tailored support packages from the GE Foundation.
 Support will vary depending on need, but may include in-kind equipment donations, training services, and/or mentorship from GE.